Meeja Law

 Law and Media Round Up – 30 April 2012

-Reblogged from Inforrm's Blog: It was the week the newspaper proprietors came to Leveson.
-Predictably, Murdochs Snr and Jnr dominated the media coverage, but John Ryley (head of news, Sky News) Aidan Barclay (Telegraph Media Group) and Evgeny Lebedev (Lebedev … Continue reading
+Inforrm's Blog It was the week the newspaper proprietors came to Leveson.
+Predictably, Murdochs Snr and Jnr dominated the media coverage, but John Ryley (head of news, Sky News) Aidan Barclay (Telegraph Media Group) and Evgeny Lebedev (Lebedev Holdings Ltd) … Continue reading

 Posted in media law, media law mop-up, media law resources, media regulation, Uncategorized